Massive search for missing West Point cadet includes 130 additional military police

 The widespread search for a missing cadet at the U.S. Military Academy at West Point continued Tuesday as 130 soldiers from the 23rd Military Police Company at Fort Drum, N.Y., arrived to help with the ground search, officials said.

-The Class of 2021 cadet, whose name has not been released, and an M4 rifle have been unaccounted for since Friday at 5:30 p.m. after the cadet failed to report for a scheduled military skills competition, the academy said.
+The Class of 2021 cadet -- who was identified Tuesday as 20-year-old Kade Kurita from Gardena, Calif. -- and an M4 rifle have been unaccounted for since Friday at 5:30 p.m. after Kurita failed to report for a scheduled military skills competition, the academy said.

 "There is no indication the cadet poses a threat to the public, but he may be a danger to himself," West Point officials said.
 They don't believe the cadet has any magazines or ammunition.